Best Hair Brushes 2026 - Best Brush for Different Hair Types & Hair Extensions

 When Should I Replace My Hairbrush?

-Experts suggest replacing hair brushes every six months to maintain optimal performance.
+Experts suggest replacing hair brushes every 6 to 12 months to maintain optimal performance.
 Regular replacement prevents bacteria buildup, frayed bristles that cause breakage, and reduced styling effectiveness.
+But you can extend the brush life with regular cleaning and proper operation.
+In addition, you need to change a brush after perming or straightening.

 How Do I Clean My Hairbrush Properly?